What Is an E-payment System?

 - E-commerce fraud is growing at 30% per year.
 If you follow the security rules, there shouldn’t be such problems, but when a merchant chooses a payment system which is not highly secure, there is a risk of sensitive data breach which may cause identity theft.

 - The lack of anonymity — For most, it’s not a problem at all, but you need to remember that some of your personal data is stored in the database of the payment system.

 - The need for internet access — As you may guess, if the internet connection fails, it’s impossible to complete a transaction, get to your online account, etc.

-E-commerce, as well as m-commerce, is getting bigger year over year, so having an e-payment system in your online store is a must.
-It’s simple, fast and convenient, so why not to have one?
+E-commerce, as well as m-commerce, is getting bigger year after year, so having an e-payment system in your online store is a must.
+It’s simple, fast and convenient, so why not have one?

 Still, one of the most popular payment methods are credit and debit card payments, but people also choose some alternatives or local payment methods.
 If you run an online business, find out what your target audience needs and provide the most convenient and relevant e-payment system.